Knowledge Hub > The Importance of Succession Planning for Business Owners

 Preparing for selling

 Discuss your plans with an accountant and get professional insight so you can do your due diligence.
-Transferring ownership can lead to differences in how much capital gains tax you pay, and you may have to sort outstanding finances before selling to an external company.
+Transferring ownership can lead to differences in how much capital gains tax you pay, and you may have to sort out outstanding finances before selling to an external company.

 Create a plan detailing the timeline to prepare for the business handover, the successor(s), a business valuation, any key documents the new owner will require, and how/when you plan to tell staff and shareholders.